Do Go On - 207 - The Golden State Killer

 So yeah, definitely not you.

-And you also, I'm so upset to say, you also appear to be left handed.
+And he also, I'm so upset to say, he also appeared to be left-handed.

 Sinister.